A Message From Jamie Leach - Head of School

 Typically 75% of our graduates have earned college credit by passing one or more AP exams.
 CLS offers Advanced Placement courses in Art, Biology, Calculus, Chemistry, English Literature, Psychology, Statistics and US History.
 The percent of graduating seniors that have taken at least one AP course is 74%, with 59% taking 2 or more, 34% taking 3 or more, and 20% taking 4 or more AP courses.

 CLS graduates do well at earning academic scholarships.
-Our last 5 graduating classes, with 116 graduates, have been offered $6.8 Million in scholarships.
-The class of 2018, with 23 graduates, accepted $847,585 in scholarships.
+Our last 5 graduating classes, with 107 graduates, have been offered over $8 Million in scholarships.
+The class of 2020, with 18 graduates, was offered $1,175,680 in scholarships.

 Approximately 80% of our graduates go to a 4-year university, and most of the remaining graduates take advantage of honors and scholarship programs at Montgomery College before transferring to the 4-year school of their choice.
 Some go directly into military service, police academies, mission work or a vocation.

 Parents want to know that their children are safe at school.
 Locked doors, video surveillance and security personnel protect the entrance to the school.

 Annual inspections by the Fire Marshal and the Montgomery County Health Department include verification of our Emergency Response Procedures.

 Regular drills prepare teachers and students how to respond appropriately to potential emergencies such as a tornado warning, general and emergency lock downs and fire.
 Input and training from Montgomery County Police School Resource Officers have shaped our plans for responding to a potential or active threat.
 The faculty and staff participate in annual training with Child Protective Services on recognizing signs of child abuse/neglect and reporting procedures.